crocodilestick/Calibre-Web-Automated/README.md

 - Calibre-Web Automated (_formerly Calibre-Web Automator_) was made to be everything I need for my reading workflow, I personally love the new features and hope you do to!
 - While it already does everything I need, building it has been really fun and it's great to see so many other people get so much use out of it!
-- And so on top of continuing to perform maintainace and bugfixes, we are always open to suggestions and ideas from the community so if there's something you'd like to see, don't be afraid to ask!
+- And so on top of continuing to perform maintenance and bugfixes, we are always open to suggestions and ideas from the community so if there's something you'd like to see, don't be afraid to ask!
 - To do so you can either open an Issue here on the project page or get in touch with us on our Discord Server [here](https://discord.gg/EjgSeek94R)!
 - We're always looking for new people to help out too so if that sounds like you, let us know!